csgroup-oss/sharinghub/README.md

 #### Robot account

-Create a robot account in the harbor interface to access GeoJson Proxy Image
+Create a robot account in the harbor interface to access SharingHub Image

 ```bash
 kubectl create namespace sharinghub